Why are People So Mean?

 We struggle with much more than an epidemic and racial injustice; common decency, kindness, and compassion have become unfashionable.
 Seething hate is bubbling to the surface.
 While this nation can survive the epidemic, and work together to address systemic practices of racism, we cannot survive the internal rot of indifference.

-This week in the news, a woman erupted into a racist and demeaning rant, verbally attacking a public outreach worker at a city park closed in response to a spike in COVID-19 cases.
-Her cutting attacks, fueled from hate, echoed a primitive US-against-Them mentality.
+This week in the news, a woman erupted into a racist and demeaning rant, verbally attacking a public outreach worker at a city park closed in response to the recent spike in COVID-19 cases.
+Her cutting attacks, fueled from hate, echoed a primitive US-against-THEM mentality.
 “We,” she self-righteously vented, “pay taxes.”
 She punctuated this assault with “go back from where you came from” as she stormed away.
 Her tirade earned her the dubious title of a “Karen.”

 "We struggle with much more than an epidemic and racial injustice; common decency, kindness, and compassion have become unfashionable."